CycleMost/PowerPurge/README.md

 - <code>recursive</code>: a flag indicating whether to apply these rules to all child folders (default=false)
 - <code>fileAgeDays</code>: files older than this number of days will be purged (default=-1, meaning do not purge)
 - <code>archiveAgeDays</code>: if greater than zero, deleted files will be placed into an archive zip file in the folder they were deleted from.
 The archive filename will be "archive-{date}_{time}.zip".
 These archive files will be removed by PowerPurge once they are <code>archiveAgeDays</code> old.
 If zero (the default), archives will not be created.
+- <code>paths</code>: The list of paths to apply the purge rule to.
+If the <code>recursive</code> option is set, then all subdirectories under each path will also have the rule applied.